jrandeniya/federated-types-sample/README.md

 Webpack Federation is great for run-time compliation of microfrontends but you lose the benefits of Typescript since only the compiled Javascript code makes it to the remote's `remoteEntry` file.

+This is documented here: https://github.com/module-federation/module-federation-examples/issues/20

 ## Solution

 In this example, we are sharing React component prop interfaces of a remote application (`cars`) with the shell application (`vehicles`).
 Whenever the shell application is compiled, it will check against the currently deployed prop interfaces from `cars`.
-If there is a breaking change that the shell application hasn't conformed to - it will throw a compiele error.
+If there is a breaking change that the shell application hasn't conformed to - it will throw a compile error.

 ### Local Setup